ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

     memory usage: 240.0+ bytes

-The information above tells us that the dataframe only contain 10 entries with no null objects which is good to see.
-We can just type in **df** into the console and see what the whole dataframe looks like.
+The information above tells us that the data frame only contains 10 entries with no null objects which is good to see.
+We can just type in **df** into the console and see what the whole data frame looks like.
 Of course if we had more rows we wouldn't be able to do this and would use *df.head()*

 ```python